nlintas/Prolognite-Singleplayer-Game-in-Prolog-with-AI/README.md

-# Games/Modding
+# University Project

-This is a git repository with my academic projects.
+This is a git repository for my prolog game academic practical, feel free to give it a go.